VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 best constant's loss = 0.250000
 total feature number = 15
 ```

 At the end, some more straightforward totals are printed.
-The only mysterious one is:
-`best constant` and `best constant's loss` These really only work if you are using squared loss, which is the default.
+The `best constant` and `best constant's loss` only work if you are using squared loss.
+Squared loss is the Vowpal Wabbit default.
 They compute the best constant's predictor and the loss of the best constant predictor.

 If `average loss` is not better than `best constant's loss`, something is wrong.
 In this case, we have too few examples to generalize.

-If we want to overfit like mad, we can simply use:
+If you want to overfit, use the following:

 ```sh
 vw house_dataset -l 10 -c --passes 25 --holdout_off
 ```

 The progress section of the output is:

 ```
 average  since         example        example  current  current  current loss     last          counter         weight    label  predict features